fuzzball81/dotfiles/README.md

-This is my ~/dotfiles directoru:
+This is my ~/dotfiles directory:

 Installation
 ============